-- 1.1 Components are selected to match the circuit and construction requirements, and are adequately rated. - 1.2 Prototypes are constructed according to the circuit schematics. - 1.3 Measurements and functional testing confirm error-free construction and viability of the designs.
+- 1.1 Components are selected to match the circuit and construction requirements, and are adequately rated. - 1.2 A prototype is constructed according to the circuit schematic. - 1.3 Measurements and functional testing confirm error-free construction and viability of the design.